-Student's Name:

-School: Grade:

-I hereby acknowledge receipt of information regard ding my rights, responsibilities, and protections.

-Signature of Parent or Guardian: Date:

-PLE/ ASE COMPLETE THE FOLLOWING IF APPLICABLE :

-Student is on a continuing medication program a as prescribed by a physician: (Please check one) YES NO

-If YES, you have my permission to contact st tudent's physician:

-Physician's Name: Telephone:

-Medication: Dosage:

-Medication: Dosage:

-Do NOT release directory information regardi ina

-20.00oga.a.
-(Date of Birth)

-School: Grade:

-☐ Check if an exception may be mad de to include student information and photos in the yearbook.

-Signature of Parent or Guardian:

-(Date)

-3. By signing below, you give the district permissi ion to have photographs of your student in the yearbook and other school rela ated publications

-Student's Name:

-School: Grade:

-Signature of Parent or Guardian: Date:
+Student's Name:School: Grade: I hereby acknowledge receipt of information regarding my rights, responsibilities, and protections.
+Signature of Parent or Guardian: Date: PLEASE COMPLETE THE FOLLOWING IF APPLIC CABLE: Student is on a continuing medication program as prescribed by a physician: (Please check one If YES, you have my permission to contact student's physician: Physician's Name: Medication: Medication: Dosage: Dosage: Dosage: Dosage: Dosage: within the next 30 days.
+Note that this will prohibit the district from providing the student's name and other integrated parent-teacher associations, interested employers, and similar parties. , Do NOT release directory information regarding(Pupil's Name) (Date of Birth) School: Grade: ☐ Check if an exception may be made to include student information and photos in the , Signature of Parent or Guardian: (Date) 3.
+By signing below, you give the district permission to have photographs of your student in th Student's Name: ne yearbook and , ublications School: Grade: Signature of Parent or Guardian: Date: